 OMG I LOVED LOVED LOVED this book.
-I know that is strong, but this is one of the first 5 fanged books that I have read lately and I wanted to read so much more of it.
-Everything about it was good to me, from the story line, to the creation and growth of the characters, even how little mouthy Lydia was able to change big bad Roman.
-Oh I am getting ahead of myself.
+I know that is strong, but this is one of the first 5 fanged books that I have read lately, and I wanted to read so much more of it.
+Everything about it was good to me, from the storyline to the creation and growth of the characters, even how little, mouthy Lydia was able to change big, bad Roman.
+Oh, I’m getting ahead of myself.

-So I have not read the first two, but it looked interesting sitting in my inbox so I took a chance, and I am so glad that I did.
+I have not read the first two books, but it looked interesting sitting in my inbox, so I took a chance.
+I am so glad I did.
 The beginning was like WTF, and then I started realizing what was going on, and Cassandra is really good at setting the stage for a good book.
 I was instantly immersed into their world and was able to pick up for the most part what happened in the previous two books.

-For those who have is will be a quick summary.
-Lydia, strong, mouthy woman with a pretty horrible back ground who apparently has some paranormal stuff going on (this is where I was lost in the third book, they were taking about psychics and stuff and I was confused.)
-Well she has this thing with Dominic who turns out to be a baddy, of the real bad sort, but apparently that is not completely uncommon for this family.
+Lydia, a strong, mouthy woman with a pretty horrible background who apparently has some paranormal stuff going on (this is where I was lost in the 4th book.
+They were talking about psychics and stuff, and I was confused.)
+Well, she has this thing with Dominic who turns out to be a baddy, of the real bad sort, but apparently that is not completely uncommon for this family.
 Anyways she gets really hurt and ends up in a coma in a hospital.
 Roman, who is related to Dominic but so much more mysterious and tasty helps her get out of it, by painting her toes of course.
-Okay summary is over, anything else will be spoiling and you should all know now that I don’t spoil :).
+Okay, summary over, anything else will be spoiling and you should all know now that I don’t spoil :).